katarzyna-dusza/CV/README.md

 ## Roadmap

 There are a couple of things, which will be improved:
-- [ ] make the code more generic -> create a open source library
+- [ ] make the code more generic -> create a open source library, the POC is available [here](https://github.com/katarzyna-dusza/slider)
 - [ ] provide scrolling from different sides (top -> bottom and left -> right)